xiaoqinghuanglab/IG-CVAE/README.md

 ## Directory Structure

-**ADNI & AddNeuroMed** folder contains code and steps mentioned to achieve the targeted result mentioned in the paper.
+**ADNI_Task & AddNeuroMed** folder contains code and steps mentioned to achieve the targeted result mentioned in the paper.